Mission and Vision

 About the Trail

-This APT will create a more connected America, and bring outdoor recreation within reach for more communities across the country, better connecting the people to their public lands.
+This APT will create a more connected America, and bring outdoor recreation within reach for more communities across the country.
 Let’s build it!

 Frequently Asked Questions About the Trail